-The complexity of the task in hand is increased due to the quality of satellite images from India (and most of the developing world) is of low-resolution.
-Similar solutions like Google Sunroof project work only on high-resolution images and are not usable in the majority of the developing world.
+The complexity of the task is increased due to the quality of satellite images from India (and most of the developing world).
+Similar solutions like the Google Sunroof project work only on high-resolution images and are not usable in the majority of the developing world.

 Mask R-CNN was built by the Facebook AI research team.
 The working principle of Mask R-CNN is quite simple.
 The researchers combined two previously existing models together and played around with the linear algebra.
 The model can be divided into two parts — a region proposal network (RPN) and a binary mask classifier.
 Step one is to get a set of bounding boxes that possibly contain an object of relevance.
 The second stage is to color the boxes.

 Our goal of using this model is to segment or separate each roof-top instance in an image.

 Our challenges started with the lack of data as there are no datasets with rooftops.

 We used weights from Mask R-CNN network trained over “coco” dataset that was originally trained to recognize 80 classes but did not have a roof, as a starting point for our model.
 Resnet 101 was used as a backbone architecture.
 We started with training our model for “heads” layers, i.e. the RPN, classifier and mask heads of the network; because training the entire network would need a lot of data and since it was pre-trained model over many different classes, it would be a good start.
 Then to see the difference it made in prediction, we moved up to training till stage 4 and 5 of Resnet 101 architecture.

 We also tried different variations.
 Image size was changed from 1024X1024 to 320X320 because our training image size is 300X300 and padding didn’t seem a good idea to increase it up to 1024.

 We compared results from another 20 rooftops and our results show that often the model 4 performs best.